 - Web App Firewall Security Controls (WAF):

 Cymulate WAF efficacy testing has been updated to include the ability to safely attempt to perform a Log4Jam/Log4Shell attack without putting systems at risk.
 By completing a production-safe Log4Shell attack, WAF defenses can be tested to ensure that they recognize the exploits attempted by this vulnerability and adequately stop the traffic from being delivered to the impacted applications and systems.
 This option is the fastest way to prevent exploits and provide ample time for patching under standard change control windows.

 - Advanced Purple Team Scenarios: Cymulate can assist with testing for Log4j Vulnerability as it can be part of many systems that are not directly Internet-facing.
 For example, a known vulnerability in VMWare vCenter can be exploited with a Log4j attack methodology, but many vCenter systems are not accessible from the outside world.
 Utilizing Cymulate purple-team security validation technology, targeted attack scenarios can be created and customized to determine if Log4j vulnerabilities are exploitable on these internal systems, further strengthening defenses to remove the potential for attack if a threat actor were to gain an internal foothold.

 Finally, Immediate Threats Intelligence (ITI):

 Cymulate ITI has a detection simulation of the first attack discovered that uses Log4Jam/Log4Shell that you can run safely within your environment.
 This allows you to test anti-malware and network-level download traffic scanners to ensure they recognize the attack binaries.
-Through its integrations, it also queries Vulnerability Management tools to highlight any devices internally that your Vulnerability Management Platform (such as Tenable, Qualys, or other) has identified.
+Through its integrations, it also queries Vulnerability Management tools to highlight any devices internally that your Vulnerability Management Platform (such as Tenable, Qualys, or others) has identified.

-These four testing methodologies can allow your teams to get a handle on this vulnerability, identify where vulnerable software exists within the organization that is public-facing (purposely or accidentally), test systems that are not internet-facing but use (or may use) the impacted Log4j plugins, and ensure that security controls recognize and adequately handle attack traffic which is being aimed at your organization.
+These four testing methodologies can allow your teams to get a handle on this vulnerability, identify where vulnerable software exists within the organization that is public-facing (purposely or accidentally), and test systems that are not internet-facing but use (or may use) the impacted Log4j plugins, and ensure that security controls recognize and adequately handle attack traffic which is being aimed at your organization.